Tor3y/Tor3y.github.io/README.md

 ```
 ## Objective

-Navigate your player accross the street while avoiding contact for evil bugs.
+Navigate your player accross the street while avoiding contact with evil bugs.

 ## Controls